mdolab/pygeo/paper/paper.md

 pyGeo contains several options for parameterizing geometry: variations on the FFD method, interfaces to external parametric modeling tools, and an analytic parameterization.
 <!-- HMH: I added <interfaces to> back in because while we directly include the FFD methods, we do not directly include VSP/ESP -->
-Because each of these parameterization methods use a common interface for interacting with the rest of the MACH framework, any parameterization can be used in place of another within an optimization setup.
+Because each parameterization method uses a common interface for interacting with the rest of the MACH framework, any parameterization can be used in place of another within an optimization setup.
 The choice of parameterization depends on the user's experience, the geometry details, and whether the user needs the final design in a specific format.

 <!-- MM: Should we include a list of modules/classes here for easier reference later on?-->